 - Just simply calling it “Sexy Japanese Anime figure girl toy” etc with a ton of keywords at the end. (cute, action figure)

 Money that could’ve been made by official anime licenses are lost to bootleggers.
 This hurts the anime and manga industry.

 You will own an inferior product with a much lower resale value.

-Bootleg scrolls/posters are occasionally stolen artwork from fans.
+Bootleg scrolls/posters are occasionally stolen artwork.

 Duplicate/replica swords are extremely dangerous as they are poorly made.
 Bootleggers are always cutting costs and so majority of bootleg swords are not full tang and therefore lack stability.
 Imagine a young teen playing with a cosplay sword prop in a crowded convention and the blade swings off the handle possibility injuring others or himself.

 Materials used to create bootleg plastic figures and kits are incredibly cheap and can be toxic.
-Hobbyists who have received bootlegs have noted they have a distinct foul smell.
+Hobbyists who have received bootlegs have noted they have a distinct foul chemical smell.